 The biggest thing to remember is the breathing monitor’s sole purpose is to ring the alarm bell.
 They can’t do anything in the event of an emergency, so we recommend always having a plan, and everybody being aware of it, including babysitters.

-If I had to choose from the above, my personal favorite would be the Snuza Hero SE breathing monitor.
+If we had to choose from the above, our top pick as the best baby breathing monitor is the Snuza Hero SE.
 The stimulation feature makes it unique, it travels well, and the clip is convenient.